swordapp/swordv3/src/sections/PACKAGING_FORMATS.md

 and the metadata in the sword default format in `metadata/sword.json`.
 A `manifest` (and `tagmanifest`) of sha-256 checksums is required, as well as the `bagit.txt` file and a `bag-info.txt` file.

-The content of `sword.json` is exactly as defined in the Metadata file, including the ability to supply by-reference files during deposit in this way.
+The content of `sword.json` is exactly as defined in the SWORD default Metadata.
 Note that use of `fetch.txt` is not supported here.

 The server SHOULD unpack this file, and action at least the Metadata.
 The contents of the data directory MAY be unpackaged into
 `derivedResource`s if the server desires.
 It is RECOMMENDED that the contents of the data directory be a flat file structure, to aid